RevoU-FSSE-2/week-8-SarraNutrisia/README.md

 ## Check The Website

-You can access the live version of this website by click link: https:.
+You can access the REST API from Cyclic by click link: (https://kind-teal-bullfrog-garb.cyclic.app)

 ***